alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 Accessibility, what about us Dyslexic lot?
 --
 As you may have picked up on, or hopefully not, my spelling and grammar can sometimes be a little, well, unique.
-According to the very talented [Sarah Davies]() the cause of my sometimes poor english is something that is often forgotten when creating accessible web pages.
+According to the very talented [Seren Davies](https://github.com/ninjanails) the cause of my sometimes poor english is something that is often forgotten when creating accessible web pages.
 Screen readers are often taken into account, but what about other disabilities like dyslexia?
 Shapes, patterns and fonts all have implications on the usability of